Learning Explicit Contact for Implicit Reconstruction of Hand-held Objects from Monocular Images: Conclusion

-\paragraph{Conclusion.} This paper introduces a novel representation of explicit contacts for the implicit reconstruction of hand-held objects.
+This paper introduces a novel representation of explicit contacts for implicit reconstruction of hand-held objects.
 First, the multi-level graph-based transformer encoders are cascaded to estimate accurate 3D hand-object contacts from a single RGB image.
 Then, the predicted contact states are anchored to the hand surface and diffused to the nearby space to construct the implicit neural representation for the manipulated object.
 Extensive experiments on HO3D and OakInk datasets indicate that our method can pay more attention to the object parts that are in contact with hands and reconstruct more realistic object meshes.

-\paragraph{Limitations.} The proposed method currently focuses on hand-held object reconstruction.
-Although the learned contact states could be used to effectively improve the object shape reconstruction, it relies on good hand reconstruction.
-In addition, it is still challenging to reconstruct details of unseen objects.
+The proposed method currently focuses on hand-held object reconstruction.
 In future work, we attempt to integrate the hand reconstruction module for better hand-object interaction reconstruction and leverage object category priors to improve generalization.